Analyst-Dev-Deepanshu-Kaushik/adev-deepanshukaushik-portfolio/README.md

 ---

-# 🔮 Version 1.0 Highlights
+## 🔮 Version 1.0 Highlights
 - ✅ Full-stack Django application with dynamic content rendering
 - ✅ Responsive design that works seamlessly across all devices
 - ✅ Admin-controlled content for easy portfolio updates
 - ✅ Project categorization with detailed modal views
 - ✅ Production deployment on PythonAnywhere

+**⭐ If you find this project interesting or helpful, please give it a star! ⭐**